insightlake/Data-Profiler/README.md

 * Metadata Store captures technical, operational and business domain metadata and stores them at central location for easy exploration.

 ## Data Profiling
-Data profiling refers to the analysis of information for use in a data warehouse in order to clarify the structure, content, relationships, and derivation rules of the data.
-Profiling helps to not only understand anomalies and assess data quality, but also to discover, register, and assess enterprise metadata.The result of the analysis is used to determine the suitability of the candidate source systems, usually giving the basis for an early go/no-go decision, and also to identify problems for later solution design.

 <img style="width:100%;" src="images/data-tab.png">